Envision or Invision: Which Spelling Is Correct? (guide 2026)

 • I envision a better future.

-Rule: Always use “envision.”
+Rule: Always use “envision” in writing.

 The Origin of Envision or Invision